 - interview using hypnosis.

-Conclusion: The cognitive interview leads to better memory of events, with witnesses able to recall more relevant information compared with a traditional interview method.
+Conclusion: The cognitive interview improves memory for events.
+Witnesses recall more relevant information than with a traditional interview.

 Critical Evaluation